 | Compromised splitting device | Outside | Use a clean device, ideally air-gapped.
 Verify the build hash.
 Disconnect from the internet before pasting the secret. |

-| Phishing — spoofed Shards site | Outside | Verify the URL.
+| Phishing, spoofed Threshold Vault site | Outside | Verify the URL.
 Run from source after cloning the public repository.
 Bookmark the real domain. |

 | Browser extension key-logging | Outside | Use a fresh browser profile or incognito session with no extensions during the split. |

 | Printer firmware retaining jobs | Outside | Use a personal printer, not an office or shared one.
-Print and forget — or write shards by hand. |
+Print and forget, or write shards by hand. |

 | Cloud-synced clipboard or screenshots | Outside | Disable clipboard sync.
 Avoid screenshots of any view that contains a secret or share. |